Wyeekredols/guess-my-number-game/README.md

 ### Installing

-* You can download this from xxxxxxx.
+* You can download this from https://github.com/Wyeekredols/guess-my-number-game.git.
 * CSS can be modified.

 ### Executing program